Algebraically generated groups and their lie algebras: Integration of vector fields

-The assumption in the lemma above leads to the following definition.
-A locally finite subspace $W \subset \VF(X)$ is called {\it \name{Jordan}-saturated\/} (shortly {\it $J$-saturated}) if it contains with every element $\eta$ the semisimple and the locally nilpotent parts $\eta_s$ and $\eta_n$.
+The assumption in Lemma~\ref{solvable.lem} above leads to the following definition.
+A locally finite subspace $W \subset \VF(X)$ is called {\it Jordan-saturated\/} (shortly {\it $J$-saturated}) if it contains with every element $\eta$ the semisimple and the locally nilpotent parts $\eta_s$ and $\eta_n$.
 Clearly, for any algebraic subgroup $G \subset \Aut(X)$ the Lie algebra $\Lie G\subset \VF(X)$ is $J$-saturated. \begin{lem} Let $R \subset \VF(X)$ be a locally finite and solvable Lie subalgebra.
-Then the smallest $J$-saturated Lie subalgebra $\tilde R \subset \VF(X)$ containing $R$ has the following properties: \be \item $\tilde R$ is locally finite and solvable. \item If a subspace $V \subset \OOO(X)$ is $R$-invariant, then it is invariant under $\tilde R$. \item If an automorphisms $\phi\in \Aut(X)$ normalizes $R$, then it normalizes $\tilde R$. \ee \end{lem} Notice that any algebraic Lie subalgebra of $\VF(X)$ which contains $R$ also contains $\tilde R$.
-Hence $\tilde R$ is the smallest algebraic Lie subalgebra which contains $R$.

-\begin{proof} As before, we choose a finite dimensional $R$-invariant subspace $V \subset \OOO(X)$ which generates $\OOO(X)$.
+Then the smallest $J$-saturated Lie subalgebra $\tilde R \subset \VF(X)$ containing $R$ has the following properties: \be \item $\tilde R$ is locally finite and solvable. \item If a subspace $V \subset \OOO(X)$ is $R$-invariant, then it is invariant under $\tilde R$. \item If an automorphisms $\phi\in \Aut(X)$ normalizes $R$, then it normalizes $\tilde R$. \ee \end{lem} Notice that any algebraic Lie subalgebra of $\VF(X)$ which contains $R$ also contains $\tilde R$. \begin{proof} As before, we fix a finite dimensional $R$-invariant subspace $V \subset \OOO(X)$ which generates $\OOO(X)$.
 Choosing a suitable basis of $V$ we may assume that the image of $R$ in $\gl(V)=\gl_d$ is contained in the upper triangular matrices $\bb_d$.